MetaCoq/metacoq/README.md

 A partial type-checker for the Calculus of Inductive Constructions, whose extraction to ML is runable as a plugin (using command `MetaCoq Check foo`).
-This checker uses _fuel_, so it must be passed a number of maximal reduction steps to perfom when calling conversion.
+This checker uses _fuel_, so it must be passed a number of maximal reduction steps to perfom when calling conversion, and is NOT verified.

 [PCUIC](pcuic/theories)
 -----